dean-rahman/dean-rahman.github.io/cmdline_course.md

 If you have read this far, I hope you have gotten the sense that I learned a lot in this course and had a lot of fun at the same time.
 I do feel able to operate in a linux environment and I know how to do some hardcore corpus processing because, you know, it's ***language*** technology.
 And if I get stuck, I have a sense of where to go.
 This is a *tremendous* amount to get out of one 5-credit course.
-Moreover, it really sunk in because of the multi-modal teaching (online demo videos, on-point readings and in-person/over-slack guidance through practical exercises).
+Moreover, it really sunk in because of the multi-modal teaching (online demo videos by the lecturers themselves, on-point readings and in-person/over-slack guidance through practical exercises).
 It has been one of the best courses, from some of the best lecturers anywhere and I am grateful.

 <img src="https://imgs.xkcd.com/comics/git_commit.png" alt="Photo" hspace="0" width="35%" align="right"/>